General Data Protection Regulation (GDPR) Statement

 To see the information that I hold about you (free of charge for the initial request)

-To rectify/correct any inaccurate or incomplete personal information
+To rectify/correct any inaccurate or incomplete personal information>

 To withdraw consent for me to hold your personal information.
 Note that I would not in such circumstances be able to continue the provision of therapy/supervision

 To request that your personal information be erased/deleted/shredded.
 I can decline if the information is needed for me to practice lawfully & competently, or if there is an adverse reason (such as a complaint or legal reason).
+In case of any other possible complaints, we have the following policy: We always take complaints seriously and, as such, we have an Independent Complaints Reviewer (ICR) to assess complaints should there be dissatisfaction with the handling or outcome of a complaint.

 Continuation of participation in trainings, therapy or supervision with me will be understood as acceptance of these terms.